At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 Sailor?
 Pilot?
 Scout.

-Even before Vladimir Putin graduated from high school, he had a desire to work in intelligence.
-To find out how they become scouts, he went to the reception room of the KGB Directorate.
-There he was told that first he needed to either serve in the army or graduate from a university, preferably a law school.
+Even before Vladimir Putin graduated from school, he had a desire to work in intelligence.
+To find out how one becomes an intelligence officer, he went to the reception room of the KGB Directorate.
+There he was told that first he needed to either serve in the army or graduate from a university, preferably the Faculty of Law.

-“And from that moment I began to prepare for the law faculty of Leningrad University,” says Putin.
+“And from that moment I began to prepare for the law department of Leningrad University,” says Putin.

-In 1970, Vladimir Putin entered the law faculty of the Leningrad state university.
-“The course consisted of 100 people, and only 10 of them were taken right after school.
+In 1970, Vladimir Putin entered the Faculty of Law of Leningrad state university.
+“The course consisted of 100 people, and only 10 of them took it straight after school.
 The rest - after the army.
-Therefore, for us, schoolchildren, the competition was about 40 people per seat.
-I got a B in my essay, but I passed all the rest with A and passed,” Putin says.
+Therefore, for us schoolchildren, the competition was about 40 people per place.
+I got a B in my essay, but I passed all the rest with A’s and passed,” says Putin.

-“When I started studying at the university, there were other incentives, other values, I mainly focused on my studies, and I already treated sports as a secondary matter.
-But I trained, of course, regularly, and participated in all-Union competitions, although somehow out of inertia, or something, ”he recalls.
+“When I started studying at the university, other incentives, other values appeared, I mainly focused on my studies, and already treated sports as a secondary matter.
+But, of course, I trained regularly, and took part in all-Union competitions, although somehow out of inertia, or something,” he recalls.

-After Putin graduated from Leningrad State University, he was assigned to work in the state security agencies.
-“My idea of the KGB was based on romantic stories about the work of intelligence officers,” Putin says.
+After Putin graduated from Leningrad State University, he was assigned to work in state security agencies.
+“My ideas about the KGB arose on the basis of romantic stories about the work of intelligence officers,” says Putin.

-He was registered first with the secretariat of the Directorate, then with the counterintelligence unit, where he worked for about five months.
-Six months later, he was sent to retraining courses for operational personnel.
+He was assigned first to the secretariat of the Directorate, then to the counterintelligence unit, where he worked for about five months.
+Six months later he was sent to retraining courses for operational personnel.

-For about six months, Putin worked in the counterintelligence unit.
+Putin worked in the counterintelligence unit for about six months.

 It was then that foreign intelligence officers paid attention to him.
-“Quite quickly, he left for special training in Moscow, where he stayed for a year.
-Then he returned to Leningrad again, worked there, as they used to say, in the first department.
+“Quite quickly I left for special training in Moscow, where I stayed for a year.
+Then he returned again to Leningrad, worked there, as they used to say, in the first department.
 The first main department is intelligence.
 This department had divisions in major cities Union, including in Leningrad.
 I worked there for about four and a half years,” he recalls.

 Then Putin again went to Moscow to study at the Andropov Red Banner Institute, where he was prepared for a trip to Germany.